philips-labs/cloudfoundry-examples/terraform/README.md

 cf_domain       = "cloud.pcftest.com"
 ```

+> These variables are required as  Terraform does not use the CLoudfoundry CLI, but rather talks directly to the Cloudfdoundry API through the provider.

 * In case you are not deploying to region `us-east` but for example to `eu-west`, use these values instead:

 ```hcl